The Shanes (Swedish band)

 The Shanes were a Swedish rock band active from 1963 to 1969.

 The group played in a variety of British- and American-influenced styles, including British R&B, Merseybeat, and instrumental pop.
 They were successful in their home country, landing a string of top ten hit singles, including "Chris-Craft No. 9", which reached number 2 there in 1967.
 They released one single in the UK on Columbia Records, "I Don't Want Your Love", but it did not chart there.
+Some of their songs such as "No-Nox" were sponsored by Gulf Oil Corporation (who sold No-Nox as their premium gas).